New BMW iX3: specs, prices and on-sale date

 BMW iX3 styling

-It looks as if the front bumper will be smoother and the air intakes smaller in a bid to make the car more aerodynamically efficient.
-However, the overall shape remains very similar to that of the conventional X3.
+It looks as if the front bumper will be smoother and the air intakes smaller in a bid to make the car more aerodynamically efficient than the petrol X3.
+However, the overall shape remains very similar to that of the existing car.
 We’d expect the same story to continue inside, but BMW hasn’t yet released a picture of the car’s interior.

-One feature of the exterior BMW has gone into detail about is its 'aerodynamic wheels' (pictured below).
-Wheels can can influence a car's aerodynamic efficiency by up to 30%, the company says, so it has developed an aluminium wheel with specially designed inserts for the iX3.
+One feature of the exterior BMW has gone into detail about, is its aerodynamic wheels.
+Wheels can influence a car's aerodynamic efficiency by up to 30%, the company says, so it has developed an aluminium wheel with specially designed inserts for the iX3.

-They reduce drag by around 5% compared to the conventional X3 and are also 15% lighter than previous aero wheel designs employed by BMW.
+They reduce drag by around 5% compared to the conventional X3, and are also 15% lighter than previous aero wheel designs used by BMW.
 According to BMW, this reduces the iX3's energy consumption by 2%, resulting in an extra six miles of range in official testing.
-These wheels will also feature on the i4 an iNEXT mentioned above.
+These wheels will also feature on the i4 and iNEXT mentioned above.

 Battery, charging, range and electric motors

-Range has also yet to be confirmed by any official tests, but BMW says the car will do over 249 miles, which is less than what the e-tron, I-Pace and Tesla Model X will manage.
+Range is also yet to be confirmed by any official tests, but BMW says the car will do over 249 miles, which is less than what the e-tron, I-Pace and Tesla Model X will manage – on paper at least.
 Last, but not least, the iX3 will support 150kW rapid charging, so a charging point of that speed will be able to charge the car to 80% capacity in less than 30 minutes.